iraklyoda/epic-movie-quotes-api/README.md

 ## Introduction
 ### Epic Movie Quotes API
-Social Media Web-application about Movie Quotes, where you can log in, register and add, update, delete movies and their quotes, post and comment on your friends posts, update profile and much more...
+Api of Social Media Web-application about Movie Quotes, where you can log in, register and add, update, delete movies and their quotes, post and comment on your friends posts, update profile and much more...